apohl79/audiogridder/README.md

 # AudioGridder Server

 The server supports VST2, VST3 and AudioUnit plugin formats.
-Installation and setup is straight forward.
 There is multiple possibilities for your setup.
-It's suggested, that you dedicate each server to a single remote DAW workspace.
+It's suggested, that you dedicate each server instance to a single remote DAW workspace.
 That is because each server can only stream a single UI at the same time.

-You can run multiple parallel UI user sessions on a Mac.
-Setup a user for each remote workspace, create a UI session (via VNC for example) and run a separate server instance in each session.
+You can run multiple parallel UI user sessions on OSX and Windows.
+Setup a user for each remote workspace, create a UI session (via VNC, note that RDP is not working reliably with AudioGridder) and run a separate server instance in each session.
 You need to assign a different server ID to each instance (in the server settings).
-You can easily address each instance from the AudioGridder plugin via "server[:ID]".
+In your DAW you can address each server instance from the AudioGridder plugin via "server[:ID]" notation.

-You can also run multiple servers within your network and access different servers from your DAW at the same time.
+You can also run multiple servers within your network and access different servers from your DAW at the same time (in different plugin instances).

 ## Server Installation